From Netscape v1.0 to Machine Learning - 25 Years of Innovation

 Building for the Future

-Today, Avature continues to find new ways to deliver innovative software so that our customers can continue to define pioneering business practices and gain competitive advantage.
-Our “internet company” software development life cycle – based on agile design, micro-scoping and high frequency/low risk releases – allows us to respond quickly to our customer’s needs.
+Today, Avature continues to find new ways to deliver innovative software so that our customers can continue to define pioneering business practices and gain a competitive advantage.
+Our “internet company” software development life cycle – based on agile design, micro-scoping and high frequency/low-risk releases – allows us to respond quickly to our customer’s needs.